prane-eth/web3_projects/README.md

 - Created test cases
 - Deployed the contracts on multiple networks.
 Deployed the frontend code
 - Scanned with [Slither](https://github.com/crytic/slither) and fixed the issues
-- Reduced gas cost by optimizer, and will do with code changes
+- Reduced gas cost with code changes and optimizer